alfgook/NEPU-apptainer/README.md

 which can be run either locally (tested on a laptop running Ubuntu 20.04.6-LTS) or an HPC cluster (tested on the rackham cluster at UPPMAX).

-The git repo contains a number of branches, the most up to date development branch is rackham

-During the image building process, several components, such as the nuclear model code TALYS, and (a not up-to-date version of) the EXFOR library, are downloaded.
+During the image building process, several components, such as the nuclear model code TALYS are downloaded.
-The final size of the image is about 9 GBytes and depending on your internet speed you can anticipate the building process to take 30-60 minutes.
+The final size of the image is about 1.9 GBytes and depending on your internet speed you can anticipate the building process to take 10-20 minutes.

 To create a container and to launch an interactive terminal session inside, execute: